Lipschitz functions on topometric spaces: Completely regular topometric spaces and Stone-Čech compactification

-\begin{prp} \begin{enumerate} \item Every normal topometric space is completely regular. \item Every subspace of a completely regular space is completely regular. \item Let $X$ be a maximal topometric space.
-Then it is topologically completely regular if and only if it is topometrically completely regular. \end{enumerate} \end{prp} \begin{proof} The first item follows from \fref{cor:TopometricUrysohn}, keeping in mind that since the metric of a topometric space $X$ refines its topology, if $F \subseteq X$ is closed and $x \notin F$ then $d(x,F) > 0$.
+\begin{thm} \begin{enumerate} \item Let $X$ be a completely regular topometric space, and let $M = \diam X \in [0,\infty]$.
+Then $X$ embeds in a power of $[0,M]$. \item Every compact or normal topometric space is completely regular. \item Every subspace of a completely regular space is completely regular. \item Let $X$ be a maximal topometric space.
+Then it is topologically completely regular if and only if it is topometrically completely regular. \end{enumerate} \end{thm} \begin{proof} For the first item, let $\cF_0 \subseteq \cC_{\cL(1)}(X,\bR^+)$ consist of those $f$ such that $\inf f = 0$.
+Then $\cF_0$ is sufficient as well, and consists of functions $f\colon X \rightarrow [0,M]$, so \fref{lem:TopometricCompletelyRegularEmbedding} yields the desired embedding.

+The second item follows from \fref{thm:TopometricUrysohn}, keeping in mind that a compact topometric space is normal, and that since the metric of a topometric space $X$ refines its topology, if $F \subseteq X$ is closed and $x \notin F$ then $d(x,F) > 0$.